jiyutake/womp/README.md

     womp.sh volume toggle
 ```

-More possibilities can be found by checking `womp.sh help`.
+More possibilities of the CLI uses can be found by checking `womp.sh help`.